balqees-mansour/Single-Cell-RNA-Analysis/README.md

 My next step was to analyze the data using the Seurat package in R.

 I selected malignant data from 6 tumors (78,79,88,80,81,89) with more than 50 cells, as specified in the paper.
 However, I did not include mel84 because it only had 14 cells, so I substituted it with mel78.
 Next, I selected non-malignant data from 13 tumors with more than 100 cells, according to the paper.
-This included Mel (53, 58, 80, 60, 72, 74, 75) instead of (78,79), 67 instead of 81, 84, 89, 94,88.
+This included Mel (67, 75,79 ,88, 80, 89, 84,94 ,53 ,58, 60, 72, 74).
 I replaced mel81 and mel78 with others as they had a low cell count less than 100.

 ## My analysis was performed using Seurat:

 ### Step 0: Import the Seurat package.